Wisconsin teen attends prom in Packers suit to honor late grandfathers

 “I wish they both would have seen (the suit),” Jayson told the Wausau Daily Herald.
 “I think they both would have laughed.
 They would have loved it.”

-Goetz's mom was skeptical out the outfit at first, but once she heard the reason he wanted to wear it, she happily approved.
+Goetz's mom was skeptical about the outfit at first, but once she heard the reason he wanted to wear it, she happily approved.

 “I had no idea what he was doing when he first told me about it,” she told the Wausau Daily Herald.
 “I probably tried to talk him out of it at first.
 I didn’t know what he was getting into.